richardyantas/Light-linked-list/README.md

 ### Linux

 Testedi n Ubuntu 16.04, using g++ and makefiles.
-I've been having trouble making bullet a submodule and compiling it alongside the project, so the best way is to install bullet separately.
-The default configuration tries to search if Bullet was installed.
-If not, it falls back to the submodule.
-Unfortunately, I still can't find the issue with the build when using as a submodule, but will in a future release.

 To build, just run ** cmake .. ** from the build directory.